Septian David Maulana: PSIS Semarang

 On 21 January 2019, PSIS Semarang announced a deal for Septian to join Indonesian Liga 1 club PSIS on a free transfer.
 On 5 February 2019, Septian made his first appearance in the Round of 32 2018–19 Piala Indonesia in a 2–0 home win against Liga 3 club Persibat Batang.
 He also scored his first goal for PSIS, where he scored in the 32nd minutes.

 Septian made his first Liga 1 appearance on 16 May 2019, coming on as a starter in a 1–2 lost against Kalteng Putra.
 He also scored his first league goal for PSIS, where he scored in the 20th minute.
 On 30 May 2019, Septian scored equalizer in a 1–1 draw over Persebaya Surabaya.
 In September 2019, with a market value of 3.6 billion rupiah, he's the most expensive player at PSIS Semarang.
 Septian give assists a winning goal by Heru Setyawan in PSIS's 0–1 away win over PSM Makassar on 11 September 2019.
 Septian scored his third goal for the club in a 2–1 lose against Persija Jakarta four days later.
 Septian give another assists an opening goal by Bruno Silva in PSIS's 2–2 draw over Borneo on 26 October 2019.
 He continued his good form in November with scored in a 3–0 home win over PSS Sleman on 2 November 2019, the three points keep PSIS away from the relegation zone with 28 points from 25 matches.
 He also continued his good form in December with give assists an opening goal by Hari Nur Yulianto, whilst also scored a brace in a 5–1 big win against Arema on 8 December 2019.
-He contributed with 28 league appearances and 6 goals during with PSIS Semarang for 2019 season.
+He made 28 league appearances for PSIS Semarang during the 2019 season and scored six goals.